September 3, 2020

 Bethann's horse post-surgery for kissing spine.

 If surgical treatment is an option for the horse and owner, Honnas will perform the bone shaving surgery.
-He prefers this procedure to the “lig-snip” procedure because he believes it is more efficient and will have a better chance at completely curing the horse.
+He prefers this procedure to the “lig-snip” procedure for severe cases because he believes it is more efficient and will have a better chance at completely curing the horse.
 It is, however, a bloody surgery due to the vascular location of the area to be cut.
 A horse owner should be prepared for extensive rest and rehab.
-After the surgery, a horse will usually stay at Honnas’ clinic from two to five days before they are released to go home.
+After the surgery, a horse will usually stay at Honnas’ clinic for two to five days before they are released to go home.
 Stall rest is typically about two weeks followed by hand-walking and turnout in a small area.

 “Depending on how many spaces I have to operate on, a horse with one to three spaces are typically being legged up in 60 days,” Honnas said.
 “If it is four or more spaces, it is a minimum of 90 days of rest, and then more spaces than that, [it’s] at least four months.
 A lot of it is just letting those muscles heal that we have to cut to get in there.
-Using an aqua-tread can be beneficial to rehab.”
+Using an aqua-tread can be beneficial to rehab for warm-up.”